 By calling the method in the asynchronous mode the transfer is only started but after calling the method it is not ensured that the physical transfer has terminated.
 This mode is suitable if it is necessary to write/read into/from the DEVICE

 is slower in general (a few seconds) and in case of the synchronous mode the algorithms of the PROMOTIC application would be halted all the time.

 Calling the methods in the synchronous mode is advisable for reading from the CACHE

-of the OPC server (located on the same computer as the client) because reading from the CACHE
+server (located on the same computer as the client) because reading from the CACHE

 is very fast and after the successful termination of the method it is certain that the data values have been updated.
 Writing algorithms for the synchronous mode is therefore simpler.

 identifier enables access to the variables (of the PmVar

 " tab.
 This identifier can be used e.g. in the Pm